Updated October 20, 2021.

 - When we pass the Peace, we will not shake hands, hug, or touch in any other ways.
 We can still be warm and welcoming, but we must not be cliquish or exclusive of those who are not yet vaccinated.

-- We will reestablish Holy Communion.
-The priest will consecrate both bread and wine but will be the only one to drink the wine.
-Those who receive only the bread have received Communion; this has always been the case.
-Gluten-free wafers will be available as well.
+- Holy Communion is taking place in modified form.
+The priest consecrates both bread and wine but is the only one to drink the wine.
+Those who receive only the bread have received Communion in the fullest sense; this has always been our theological understanding.

-- Our weekday Bible study has resumed on Thursdays beginning May 27 at 10:30 a.m.
-It will be held in Seaman Hall because that is a larger room.
+- Our weekday Bible study has resumed on Thursdays at 10:30 a.m.
+It is held in Seaman Hall because that is a larger room.
 The group has decided that if everybody present is fully vaccinated, nobody needs to feel pressured to wear a mask.
 The same applies to vestry meetings.
 Both groups are having success with hybrid attendance (in person and on Zoom).

-- Now that we have Zoom and know it well, we can continue to use it.
-Ministry committees are each invited to consider whether your work will be best accomplished in person, or continuing on Zoom.
+- All ministry committees are invited to consider whether your work will be best accomplished in person, or continuing on Zoom, or in hybrid form.

 - Small groups meeting in person are encouraged to meet in the largest space available.
 If everybody present is vaccinated, the group may decide not to wear masks, but they must gracefully defer to the most cautious person in the room.
-Remember to book space for your meetings through Becca DeShaw.
-This includes Zoom meetings; we are considering the Zoom room to be one of our available "spaces" from here on out.
+Remember to book space for your meetings through Parish Administrator Evan Hershman.
+This includes Zoom meetings; we are considering the Zoom room to be one of our available "spaces" from now on.

-If you still have questions, please direct them to me or to any other member of the Reopening Task Force.
+If you still have questions, please let me know.
 Blessings!

 - Pastor Josh